SaurabhPalaspagar/makeorbreak-android/README.md

     converting between base64 and urls for Clarifai and Amazon S3 building a native Android app for the first time

-#Accomplishments that we're proud of

-    Building an end-to-end functional product
-    Successfully integrating a bunch of APIs

-#What we learned

-    How to write Android apps
-    How to work with the CapitalOne API
-    How to work with the Clarifai API

-#What's next for Make or Break

-    Actual authentication
-    "similar" tags as opposed to identical matching (more NLP) Maker ratings

 #Built With

     ios